 Reason: To ensure the proper phased implementation of the development and associate infrastructure in accordance with Policy Bicester 1, SLE4 and INF1 of the Cherwell Local Plan 2011-2031 and Government guidance contained within the National Planning Policy Framework.
 This information is required prior to commencement of any development as it is fundamental to the acceptability of the scheme.

-Prior to or concurrently with the submission of the first Reserved Matters application, a strategy shall be submitted detailing how the development will progress to meet the Future Homes Standard, or above, to include targets for each element that:

-As a minimum, complies with national and local requirements for low and zero carbon.

-Create a Development that is resilient to energy price fluctuation and the impacts of climate change.

-Supports the transition of the UK target to be Net Zero Carbon by 2050.

-Reduce potable water demand through the efficient use of water to a maximum of 110 litres per person per day

-Include details for the management of wastewater (e.g. through rainwater harvesting)

-Manage water run-off through the incorporation of SuDS

-Minimise the generation of and increase the reuse of waste associated with demolition, excavation and construction

-Provide systems for efficient waste management during operation

-Provide for the sustainable use of materials and resources, considering embodied impacts, sourcing, conservation and reuse

-Promote and enable efficient low-carbon means of transport

-Ensure the reduction in energy use for heating and cooling

-Provide for electric charging points on all private properties

-Provide for charging points in street furniture for e-bikes and e-scooters, where appropriate

-Promote accessibility to and within the site through the delivery of non-vehicular routes.

-Protect and enhance biodiversity and habitat connectivity to achieve a Net Positive impact including the use of green roofs where appropriate

-Sustainable construction in buildings that deliver high levels of enhanced economic, social and environmental outcomes including lower operational costs.

-The review and/or enhancement of environmental standards throughout the course of the development.
+With the exception of the Advanced Infrastructure Works, no development shall take place on any phase of development until details of measures (including off-phase and allowable solutions if necessary) to achieve zero carbon energy use (as defined in Bicester Policy 1) as set out within the Outline Energy Statement (March 2021) for that phase have been submitted to and approved in writing by the local planning authority.
+The development shall be carried out in accordance with the approved details and the measures approved shall thereafter be retained in an operational condition.

 Reason: To contribute towards the achievement of the standards required by Policy Bicester 1 and Policies ESD1-5 of the Cherwell Local Plan Part 1 2011-2031.
 This information is required prior to the commencement of the development as it is fundamental to the acceptability of the scheme.

 No development shall take place until a site wide Construction and Environmental Management Plan (CEMP) including for biodiversity has been submitted to and agreed in writing by the Local Planning Authority.
 The CEMP shall be based on the principles include the following: